 - To minimise risk to staff, the Heritage Cafe is asking customers to consider using contactless payment methods instead of cash

-We appreciate your continued support, but would encourage everyone to follow the latest government advice which can be found here.
+We appreciate your continued support, but would encourage everyone to follow the latest government advice.

 We’ll keep you updated with further developments as they arise.